 Distinguished Alumni Honored at Annual Luncheon

-In February, alumni, faculty, trustees, and guests gathered at the Mandarin Oriental hotel in New York for the Law School’s annual Alumni Association luncheon.
-Allen J. Grubman ’67, one of the world’s most powerful entertainment lawyers and founder of Grubman Shire Meiselas & Sacks, and Hannah Cao ’03, general counsel for China’s Silk Road Fund, who has been recognized as one of China’s top general counsels, were honored as Alumni of the Year.
-Andrew Rausa ’13, lead advertising and privacy counsel for Facebook, was recognized with the Rising Star award.
+Brooklyn Law School alumni, faculty, trustees, and guests gathered at the Mandarin Oriental, New York, on Feb.
+2 for the annual Alumni Association Luncheon.
+Honored as Alumni of the Year were Allen J. Grubman '67, one of the world’s most powerful entertainment lawyers and founder of Grubman Shire Meiselas & Sacks; and Hannah Cao '03, general counsel for China's Silk Road Fund, who has been recognized as one of China’s top general counsels.
+Andrew Rausa '13, lead advertising and privacy counsel for Facebook, was recognized with the Rising Star award.

-At the awards ceremony, Dean Nick Allard introduced Grubman, noting that “his client roster is a nearly encyclopedic collection of A-list celebrities from the music world, film, sports, media, and culture,” including Robert DeNiro, LeBron James, Tommy Hilfiger, Lady Gaga, Madonna, Elton John, Bruce Springsteen, Diane Sawyer, Barbara Walters, and Martha Stewart.
+At the awards ceremony, Allard introduced Grubman, noting that “his client roster is a nearly encyclopedic collection of A-List celebrities from the music world, film, sports, media, and culture,” including Robert DeNiro, Lebron James, Tommy Hilfiger, Lady Gaga, Madonna, Elton John, Bruce Springsteen, Diane Sawyer, Barbara Walters, and Martha Stewart.

 In an emotional closing, Grubman again expressed his gratitude to Brooklyn Law School: “I am deeply indebted to this law school,” he said, “and will be for the rest of my life.”

-“This award is not just a recognition of my efforts; it also reflects the school’s strong international vision,” she said.
+“This award is not just a recognition of my efforts, but also reflects the school’s strong international vision” she said.
 “It is a celebration of all our alumni’s commitment to making this world a better place.”

-Cao also described her work with the $40 billion Silk Road Fund, which is implementing the Belt and Road Initiative aimed at spearheading global economic development.
-Cao was named one of China’s top GCs in the last two years by Asian Legal Business magazine.
+Cao also described her work with the Silk Road Fund to implement the Belt and Road Initiative, which is aimed at spearheading global economic development.

-Rausa, this year’s Rising Star, was introduced by Professor Jonathan Askin.
-Citing the urgent issues facing social media, including Facebook being implicated as a tool used to facilitate Russian interference in the 2016 U.S. presidential election, Rausa said he was confident his experience at Brooklyn Law School prepared him to deal successfully with those challenges.
+Rausa spoke of the urgent issues facing the social media giant, including Facebook being implicated as a tool used to facilitate Russian interference in the U.S. presidential election, saying he was confident his experience at Brooklyn Law School prepared him to deal successfully with those challenges within a rapidly changing legal profession.

-Alumni Association President Michael Grohman ’83, a partner at Duane Morris, reported that alumni donor participation is currently higher than it has been in at least five years, with a record number of graduates donating to the Annual Fund in the last year.
+Alumni Association President Michael Grohman ‘83, a partner at Duane Morris LLP, praised his fellow graduates’ dedication to the Law School, reporting that alumni participation is currently higher than it has been in at least five years, with a record number of graduates donating to the Annual Fund in the last year.